9 July 2024

 FHSS article: 5 key takeaways

-2. You could salary sacrifice1 your first home savings into super to lower your taxable income.
+- You could salary sacrifice1 your first home savings into super which might lower your taxable income.

-3. You could pay less tax on your FHSS earnings – compared to keeping it in the bank.
+- You could pay less tax on any FHSS earnings.

-4. You could earn stronger returns2 on your FHSS contributions, compared to your bank’s interest rates.
+- You could earn stronger returns2 on your FHSS contributions in your super account.

 1. First Home Super Saver scheme – here are the basics